4 practical principles of high-quality database integration tests in Go

 }

-When I’m not using TDD, I try to be paranoid if test implementation is valid.
+When I’m not using TDD, I try to be paranoid about whether the test implementation is valid.

-To be more confident, I use a technique that I call tests sabotage.
+To be more confident, I use a technique that I call test sabotage.

-The method is pretty simple - let’s break the implementation that we are testing and let’s see if anything failed.
+The method is simple: break the implementation that we’re testing and see if anything fails.

 func (m MySQLHourRepository) finishTransaction(err error, tx *sqlx.Tx) error {